Buying used equipment can be daunting. We’re here to help with our handy guide!

 Step 3: Evaluate Damage

 Prior to purchasing, evaluate the equipment for any noticeable structural or surface damages.
 Even minor surface damage may hint at a significant collision.
 A reputable third-party, like a factory-approved repair company or partner yard, can help provide you relevant guidance.

 Step 4: Know Your History

-It’s generally suggested to reach out to the manufacturer of any used equipment to try to confirm any/all previous owners of your new machine.
-While equipment previously owned by rental fleets may have many more hours of use, machines owned by the actual users often are not maintained to the same extent.
-So, this is something to weigh and consider before purchasing pieces of used equipment.
+It’s important to reach out to the manufacturer of any used equipment to try and confirm all previous owners of your new machine.
+Equipment previously owned by rental fleets may have many more hours of use, but it’s usually maintained better than privately owned equipment.

 Step 5: Train for Operation

-Once you’ve done your research and picked out a machine, the next step should be ensuring that everyone who will be operating the equipment has the appropriate training to do so, safely.
-Operator training will affect future reliability, as an untrained operator is likely to cause unintended damage or worse, according to an article published by Aerial Pros.
-So it’s especially important to make sure that operators have the training associated with your new machine.
+Once you’ve done your research and purchased your new equipment, you should ensure everyone who will be operating the equipment has been trained.
+Operator training will affect future reliability, as an untrained operator is more likely to cause unintended damage or not notice a problem quickly.

 Editor’s Note: This post was originally published in April 2019.
 We updated it for freshness, accuracy, and comprehensiveness in February 2023.